CBD Flowers: Effects, Uses & Differences from CBD Oil

 Slower but steady effect, ideal for long-term use |

-What should be considered when driving after consuming CBD flowers?
+What should be considered when driving after consuming CBD blossoms?

 Caution is advised after consuming CBD flowers – even though they are legal and non-intoxicating, the small residual THC content can lead to positive drug tests.
 Drivers should realistically assess possible risks.
 CBD flowers mainly contain cannabidiol (CBD), but usually also residual amounts of THC (up to 0.3%).
 While these are not enough to cause intoxication, they can be sufficient to test positive for THC in urine or saliva tests.
 This can lead to serious legal consequences in road traffic – especially in Germany, where zero tolerance applies to driving under the influence of drugs.
 THC can be detected for varying lengths of time depending on the amount consumed, frequency, and test method – from a few hours up to several weeks.
 Detection time is significantly longer with regular use.
 Those who drive regularly or may face drug tests should opt for THC-free alternatives (e.g., products with pure CBD substance).